misterorion/misterorion.com/content/posts/gcloud-delete-untagged-images.md

 }

 ```

-If this was helpful to you or you have a better solution, I'd love to hear about it.
+If this was helpful to you or you have a better solution, I'd love to hear about it!
 Send me a priave email using the form below.